FBorowiec/developer_productivity/README.md

 So much overhead!

 ---
-# Developer productivity - all the things that separate you form working
+# Developer productivity - all the things that separate you from working

 Soft skills | Dev productivity | Hard skills